 The Committee may waive a penalty only in extraordinary circumstances.
-All penalty waiver requests, including those submitted by paper filers, must be submitted online via eFD and must indicate the specific, extraordinary circumstances that led to the untimely filing of the required report.
+Penalty waiver requests, should be submitted online via eFD and must indicate the specific, extraordinary circumstances that led to the untimely filing of the required report.

 Penalty for Failure to File a Report or Filing a False Report